transparencyint/CGIP/documentation/architecture-frontend.md

 	}
 	(…)

-A very important part of Views is to react on model changes.
+A very important part of Views is to react to model changes.
 This can be done very easy in Backbone by subscribing to change-events.

 	(…)
 	initialize: function(){